KOS’s price-to-book ratio: An indicator of the company’s performance

 Sponsored

-Further, it is important to consider KOS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.41.Likewise, its price to free cash flow for the last twelve months stands at 34.70.
-KOS’s price to book ratio for the most recent quarter was 3.16, resulting in an 21.70 price to cash per share for the period.
+Further, it is important to consider KOS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.31.Likewise, its price to free cash flow for the last twelve months stands at 32.23.
+KOS’s price to book ratio for the most recent quarter was 2.85, resulting in an 20.15 price to cash per share for the period.

 How does Kosmos Energy Ltd. (KOS) stock rate among analysts?
 Buy, sell, or hold?